Read Jurgen Habermas with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Jurgen Habermas’ influence on philosophy.

-3. Historical setting: Place Jurgen Habermas inside second-generation critical theory, rebuilding reason after the catastrophes and suspicions of modernity so the reader sees what problem the thinker inherited.
+2. Historical setting: Second-generation critical theory, rebuilding reason after the catastrophes and suspicions of modernity.

-5. Strongest objection: Keep whether procedural reason can withstand propaganda, unequal power, and the internet's talent for turning discourse into confetti visible instead of smoothing it into admiration.
+4. Pressure point: Whether procedural reason can withstand propaganda, unequal power, and the internet's talent for turning discourse into confetti.

 Prompt 2: Provide an annotated list of Habermas’ 7 greatest contributions to philosophy.